home-assistant/home-assistant.io/source/_integrations/compensation.markdown

   required: true
   type: string
 data_points:
-  description: "The collection of data point conversions with the format `uncompensated_value -> compensated_value`.  e.g., `1.0 -> 2.1`.
+  description: "The collection of data point conversions with the format `[uncompensated_value, compensated_value]`.  e.g., `[1.0, 2.1]`.
 The number of required data points is equal to the polynomial `degree` + 1.
 For example, a linear compensation (with `degree: 1`) requires at least 2 data points."
   required: true
   type: list
 name: